semrush/intergalactic/website/docs/components/tab-panel/tab-panel-code.md

 @## Custom indents and occupying the entire space

-As you may notice, the TabPanel does not have indents at the edges.
+As you may notice, the TabPanel doesn't have indents at the edges.
 To make the TabPanel occupy the entire width of the parent block (which has indents), you need to set the desired `padding` and `margin` for it.

 ```typescript
 <Box p={5}>